 Banga Soup can be prepared using fresh catfish (fresh fish Banga soup) or dried/smoked fish.

 In this recipe, I opted for dried fish and stockfish, but you can definitely use fresh catfish if that’s your preference.
 Either way, this soup is very delicious with or without fresh catfish.
 You can even go a little further by adding okra.

 Ingredients: What goes inside my Banga soup?

-- Beef: I used beef in this recipe but you can use any assortment of meat of your choice like tripe, cow leg, or any other beef part of choice.
+- Beef: I used beef in this recipe, but you can use an assortment of meat of your choice, like tripe, cow leg, or any other beef part of your choice.

 - Cameroon Pepper: This is used to add a bit of heat to the soup.
 You can use cayenne pepper or red chili flakes if you don’t have Cameroon pepper and if you want less heat, just skip it.

-- Seafood: Fresh Shrimps, crayfish, catfish, stockfish (dried cod), dry fish, periwinkles.
+- Seafood: Fresh Shrimp, crayfish, catfish, stockfish (dried cod), dry fish, and periwinkles.
 These are some seafood options that you can use.
 However, in this recipe, I used crayfish, stockfish, and dried fish.

 - Habanero or scotch bonnet: Either will work

 - Palm-nut fruit concentrate: I used the canned version.
 However, you can use the fresh palm nut fruit if you have access to it.